alreylz/alreylz/README.md

 <p align="center">
-<a href="https://www.mundojusto.org/">Mundo Justo</a> is an ONG focused on providing help to homeless people, which goes from facilitaing them a shower or a place to sleep at night, to legal and psychological support. <br/>
  I developed this user management application to optimize their processes and keep track of the use of their facilities and resources.
  Developed fully in Typescript and with native CSS styles, no libraries, I engineered the whole thing, and coded both frontend and backend APIS to handle a variety of use cases, such as single users or families, implementing advanced search capabilities and 3 types of users (ONG attendees, volunteers and administrators).
 I also handled all the detail of the delivery of this project, from DNS configuration to <b>database migration and conversion from their legacy system (Excel sheets)</b> to the MongoDB model I designed.